-The land costs in SLS CP are only associated with the local park and are outlined in Table 9.

-The two pocket parks, Newlands Park expansion and laneway located in the new local park area are on already council-owned and operational land.
-There are no land costs for transport because the council is using the existing road network.
+The land costs in SLS CP are only associated with the new local park and are outlined in Table 8.
+The two pocket parks, Newlands Park expansion and laneway located in the new local park are on already Council-owned and operational land.
+There are no land costs for transport because the Council would be using the existing road network.

-Table 9 Land costs in SLS CP (\$Mar 2021)
+Table 8 Land costs in SLS CP (\$Mar 2021)